dansmyers/IntroToCS/Labs/5-Fun.md

 - Your function can take one input named `btc`
 - Use one `return` statement at the end of the function
 - Don't use `input` or `print` inside the function
+- Use the main section to read input, call the function, and print the result

 Use the previous program as your model.